zentrocdot/bcmathlibext/README.md

 # README

 > [!NOTE]
 > <p align="justify">I am using GNU bc in the version 1.07.1.
-Bash version is GNU bash in the version 5.1.16.
-I am working in a Gnome Terminal which has the version 3.44.0 für GNOME 42.</p>
+The GNU Bash version I am using is version 5.1.16.
+I am working in a GNOME terminal which has the version 3.44.0 für GNOME 42.</p>

+> <p align="justify">I In the standard version of bc, the accuracy is just as good or just as bad as with maths in Bash.
+The number of decimal places to be taken into account is 0.</p>

 ## Prerequisites